linode/docs/docs/security/upgrading/upgrade-to-ubuntu-18-04.md

 ### Back Up Your Linode

 It's a good idea to back up your Linode before performing a major upgrade.
 That way, you can restore from backup if anything goes wrong during the upgrade process.
 If you subscribe to the [Linode Backup Service](/backups), we recommend that you [take a manual snapshot](/docs/platform/linode-backup-service#take-a-manual-snapshot) before upgrading to Ubuntu 18.04 LTS.
-If you use another backup service or application, we recommend that you make a manual backup now.
+If you use another backup service or application, we recommend that you make a manual backup before continuing.

 ### Check Your Kernel